aerospike/aerospike-client-nodejs/doc/client.md

 ### remove(key, policy=null, callback)

-Remove a record with the specified key from the database cluster.
+Removes a record with the specified key from the database cluster.

 Parameters: